 The Guide covers criticality safety in the handling, processing, storage, transport and disposal of fissile materials or waste containing fissile material.
 The Guide makes recommendations on how to ensure subcriticality in systems involving fissile material from design through construction, commissioning and operation to decommissioning and disposal of waste.
-It covers all types of facilities and activities that have or use fissile material, except those that are designed to be intentionally critical, for example the core in a nuclear reactor, or a critical assembly.
+It covers all types of facilities and activities that have or use fissile material, in quantities or concentrations that pose potential hazards to workers, the public and the environment, except those that are designed to be intentionally critical, for example the core in a nuclear reactor, or a critical assembly.